Below are responses to some frequently asked questions. To view the responses, click the + symbol to the right of each question.

 What is Library2U?

-Library2U is a new service offered by City of Ryde Libraries that delivers up to 10 books every month directly to your door as a contactless service to local residents.
-The service is open to all City of Ryde residents.
-Hunters Hill residents have access to the service until 30 June 2020.
+The Library2U service is offered by City of Ryde Libraries.
+The service delivers up to 10 books every month directly to your door as a contactless service to local residents.
+The service will soon resume for all City of Ryde residents.
 Only books are eligible to be delivered.
 For more information please see here.

 How can I return my borrowed items to the library?